 - Do 5–10 repetitions on each side.

-To do an abdominal press:
+To do an abdominal press, a person should:

 - Keep the back in a neutral, tension-free position.